Colleges by Location

 Campus Life

 Knowing what to expect out of campus life at a college or university can set you up for success.
-Check out some information about social life at Lincoln University, Missouri.
+Find out some details about students' life at Lincoln University, Missouri.

 Student Organizations

-This number includes sororities and fraternities.
-If you are interested in music, you can join the Lincoln University, Missouri band or chorus.
-You have a passion for media and communication?
-Lincoln University, Missouri publishes its own newspaper.
+Sororities and fraternities are included in that number.
+Those who have a talent for music can join the Lincoln University, Missouri band or chorus.
+You have a talent for media and communication?
+Lincoln University, Missouri publishes its own newspaper and has its own radio station.

 Student Services

-At Lincoln University, Missouri, there are many amenities required for a pleasant and safe life on campus.
+Lincoln University, Missouri provides a number of services needed for a pleasant and safe life on campus.

 There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Lincoln University, Missouri.